jhackett1/fg-careers/README.md

 3. If running for the first time, run `pip install -r requirements.txt`, `python manage.py migrate` and `python manage.py createsuperuser`

-4. Run it with `python manage.py runserver`p
+4. Run it with `python manage.py runserver`

+5. If you want to compile sass and JS, run `npm i` and then `npm run dev` in a separate terminal.

 ## Sass